 With such strict enforcement of Italian tradition, it’s possible to envision some potential pitfalls.
 The first might be that tradition brings with an excessively formal atmosphere.
 That fear is put to rest the moment one observes that Pomo is a casual neighborhood spot as much as it is a destination pizzeria.
 Families with young children seem equally at home as solo diners at the bar.
 A second worry might be that tradition stymies originality.
 While you’re not going to find unusual cross-cultural pizza toppings here, there is some room for creativity on the menu.

 Neapolitan pizza is sometimes described as being soft to the point of soupy in the center.
 At Pomo, there’s a suggestion of that in the middle of the pie, but it’s restrained.
-For the most part, expect each slice to be thin and benefit from folding but not to flop uncontrollably if gripped with at the edge.
+For the most part, expect each slice to be thin and to benefit from folding but not to flop uncontrollably if gripped at the edge.
 With exception of the white pies, all include sauce made from San Marzano tomatoes.
-It’s possible but not encouraged for customers to designate their own toppings, but barring special dietary needs, it’s best to go with one of the pies on the menu.
+It’s possible, although not encouraged, for customers to designate their own toppings.
+Barring special dietary needs, it’s best to go with one of the pies on the menu.

-Rucola and Gamberi combines shrimp with fresh, peppery arugula leaves for a lively mix of cold and hot toppings.
-The Principe does the same with arugula and prosciutto, a cured meat that appears on numerous pizzas at Pomo.
+The restaurant’s eponymous pizza, the Pomo, is a hearty mix of mozzarella, Italian sausage, onions, red peppers, and mushrooms with tomato sauce.
+The Principe combines fresh, peppery arugula and prosciutto, a cured meat that appears on numerous pizzas at Pomo.
 Toto Sapore is the meatiest with not only prosciutto, but also salami, bacon, and sausage, all presented in their Italian variants.
-The Contradina is an equally hearty but meatless choice topped with red bell pepper, onions, olive, artichokes, and mushrooms.
+The Contradina is a meatless choice topped with red bell pepper, onions, olive, artichokes, and mushrooms.
 Fresh basil is a given on almost all the pies on the menu.

 705 N. 1st St., Phoenix AZ 85004